 The warm, sunny climate in Northern California allows Chardonnay’s fruitiness to reach full potential.
 Stylistically, Napa winemakers are use malolactic fermentation and significant levels .
 The generous texture from the MLF, which agives the wine its buttery aroma, plays off the enhanced texture and aroma of the new oak.
 Napa Chardonnay classically represents one of the richest styles of white wines available worldwide.
 Yet leaner, more focused styles are emerging from “New California” producers in cooler vineyard sites and with less oak.

 Aroma: Baked pear & apple, topical fruits, vanilla, coconut, baking spices, butter, popcorn.

 Palate: Full body with elevated alcohol and moderate to moderate plus acidity.

-Chablis is technically a part of the greater Burgundy wine region in France, although the wine in the glass may be closer to the intensely mineral, high-acid Chardonnay-based wines made in nearby Champagne before they become sparkling.
-The marginal climate is prone to frost and hail, which often results in lower yields.
-Here Chardonnay less sun and heat to produce the ripe fruit aromas found in California.
 Rather, the wines are crisp and clean with oyster shell and tart lemon notes.
 Some compare the limestone soils with fossilized seabeds to the saline, oyster shell aromas found in the wines.
-Chardonnay from Chablis may receive extra texture from extended lees ageing, which gives the wines a creamy texture that softens the hard angles.
-Chablis is a sommelier favorite that pairs very well with with many foods, especially seafood.
+Chardonnay from Chablis occasionally receives extra texture from extended lees aging.
+This winemaking process gives the wines a creamy texture, softening the hard angles.
+Chablis is a sommelier favorite which pairs well with many foods, especially seafood.